 However, if you have problems with your kidneys and your pharmacist has referred you

 to your doctor to see if this medicine is suitable for you, your doctor may have recommended

-Ask your doctor or pharmacist if you are unsure of the correct dose for you.
+Ask your pharmacist or doctor if you are unsure of the correct dose for you.

-They will tell you exactly how much to take.
+He/she will tell you exactly how much to take.

 When to take it